 McKenzie Milton has been exceptional in the past, so the hope is that his repaired ligaments will hold up to get through the season unscathed.

-College football fans around the country will be rooting for him to succeed.
+Milton has the experience to help FSU get there, and college football fans around the country will be rooting for him to succeed.